mint-lang/guide/getting-started/using-the-cli.md

 ## Installing dependencies

-You can install dependencies for an application by invoking the binary with the `intall` command:
+You can install dependencies for an application by invoking the binary with the `install` command:

 ```text
 mint install